 Those who choose to start off to the South of the canal can easily find a London Grand Union Canal map online.
 If you’re less of a forward planner then your boat hire company will very likely leave some maps and information onboard.

 So, if you feel like mixing the city with the countryside then Watford is a popular location just outside of London.
-The Canal and River Trust, who take care of Britain’s waterways, offer a Grand Union canal Watford map, which also includes walking routes that are well worth visiting.
+The Canal and River Trust, which takes care of Britain’s waterways, offers a Grand Union canal Watford map, which also includes walking routes that are well worth visiting.

 See Related: Best Mobile WiFi Routers for Travel